ghdtldus/HoverGrid/README.md

-# Grid Item Reveal Animation on Hover
+# Grid Item Reveal Animation on Hover.

 A grid item reveal animation on hover inspired by [Metalab](https://www.metalab.com/).